 Ee Peng Liang Scholarship Recipient is working towards a more caring society

-As a little girl, family time for Ms Francesca Phoebe Wah (‘14) was sitting together to thread red strings into plastic bags used for takeaway.
+As a little girl, family time for Ms Francesca Phoebe Wah (Psychology ’14) was sitting together to thread red strings into plastic bags used for takeaway.
 Because her sickly dad could not work, her family took on such odd jobs to make ends meet.

 Adversity, however, did not dim her drive to succeed.
-Besides becoming a teacher, Ms Wah earned a master’s degree in Social Work, sponsored by the Ee Peng Liang Scholarship.
-And just last year, she won the nation’s highest accolade for youths, the Singapore Youth Award.
+Besides becoming a teacher, Ms Wah earned a master’s degree in Social Work, made possible by the Ee Peng Liang Scholarship.
+In 2019, she won the nation’s highest accolade for youths, the Singapore Youth Award.

 Ms Wah said, “We don’t get to choose the circumstances that we are placed in, but we can choose our attitude towards them and what to focus on in each trying situation.”